Discrete Manufacturing

 New lines and equipment adopt existing namespace models and pipeline configurations.
 Adding a machine or an entire line follows the same pattern-no custom development, no re-architecture.
 The data plane scales with the operation, not against it.

-Discrete manufacturing shop floors combine machines from multiple decades and vendors: CNC equipment communicating over Siemens S7, packaging lines on Modbus RTU, robotic cells over EtherNet/IP, and inspection stations on OPC UA.
+Discrete manufacturing shop floors combine machines from multiple decades and vendors: CNC equipment communicating over Siemens S7, packaging lines on Modbus RTU, robotic cells over EtherNet/IP, and inspection stations on OPC UA or OPC DA.
 Each system uses different register addressing, different data types, and different timing models.
 Without normalization at the point of ingestion, downstream systems must maintain per-machine translation logic-creating a fragile web of custom adapters that breaks with every firmware update or equipment change.
 The ISA-95 Unified Namespace resolves this by establishing a single addressing model that all machines publish to, regardless of protocol.
 New equipment adopts the existing namespace model immediately.
 This structural consistency is only achievable when data is standardized at the first mile, at the edge.

 One canonical data model across all machines and lines